adrianbj/ProcessPageFieldSelectCreator/README.md

 * a series of child pages named and titled based on the per line entries in the Select Options textarea

 The templates are configured such that the "room_types_items" child template can only have the main "room_types" template as a parent, and vice versa.

-This module will let you create a full page field setup in literally a few seconds :)

 Then all you have to do is add the newly created page field to any template you want and you're ready to go!